Q: What is included in the ID Camp fee?

 Q: Will players be training and competing with players from their state?

-A: Players will have the opportunity to train and compete with and among the top players in Region II (Midwest) in a scramble format.
+A: Players will have the opportunity to train and compete with and among the top players in the Midwest Region in a scramble format.
 This unique experience allows for players to progress and develop their skill sets in a competitive environment for the next level.

 Q: Are the fields grass or turf?